The Lov\'{a}sz Local Lemma: Foundations and Applications: Combinatorial applications of the Lov a sz Local Lemma

-This section presents three classical applications of the LLL in graph theory: lower bounds on diagonal Ramsey numbers, colorability of hypergraphs, and the existence of directed cycles with prescribed modular length, illustrating its versatility in probabilistic existence proofs.
-The presentation is accompanied by several observations and insights.
+This section presents several classical applications of the symmetric and asymmetric LLL in probabilistic combinatorics and graph theory.
+These applications include bounds for the problem of edge-disjoint paths (Section~\ref{subsection: Edge-disjoint paths}), the satisfiability problem for Boolean formulas in conjunctive normal form (Section~\ref{subsection: k-SAT problems}), lower bounds on diagonal and off-diagonal Ramsey numbers (Sections~\ref{subsection: diagonal Ramsey numbers} and~\ref{subsection: off-diagonal Ramsey numbers}, respectively), hypergraph coloring results (Section~\ref{subsection: Coloring hypergraphs}), the existence of directed cycles with prescribed modular length (Section~\ref{subsection: Length of cycles in directed graphs}), and an upper bound on the acyclic chromatic number of graphs (Section~\ref{subsection: Acyclic coloring of graphs}).
+These applications highlight the versatility of the LLL as a tool for probabilistic existence proofs, while strengthened results and additional observations are incorporated throughout this section.